YunDerDoVa/openfoodfact/README.md

 If you enter a invalid number, the program will print a message for you :
 > *Please enter a valid number, from 1 to X*

+### MySQL Research

+The program will research a substitute in a MySQL base.
+Please enable your server before to use this app.

+When you launch a research, the program will launch a short algorithm to find a substitute.
+You can view this algorithm in the source code, file *database.py* method *search_algorithm*